 - Concentration—at least 20 million sperm per mL

-- Motility—greater than 50% sperm with forward movement, or 25% with rapid movement within 1 hour of ejaculation
+- Motility—greater than 50 percent sperm with forward movement, or 25 percent with rapid movement within 1 hour of ejaculation

 - White blood cells—fewer than 1 million per mL

-- Further analysis (sperm mixed antiglobulin reaction [MAR] test) shows adherent particles in less than 10% of sperm
+- Further analysis (sperm mixed antiglobulin reaction [MAR] test) shows adherent particles in less than 10 percent of sperm

-Overall, varicocele contributes to approximately 40% of male infertility cases.
-In men who have fathered a child but are no longer able to do so (a condition called secondary infertility), varicocele is the cause in as many as 80% of cases.
+Overall, varicocele contributes to approximately 40 percent of male infertility cases.
+In men who have fathered a child but are no longer able to do so (a condition called secondary infertility), varicocele is the cause in as many as 80 percent of cases.
 Surgery to correct varicocele (called varicocele repair or varicocelectomy) can improve the shape and structure (morphology) of sperm.
 Following varicocele repair, approximately 50% of men are able to father a child within the first year.